mbta/odin/README.md

 Copy `config.toml.template` to `config.toml`, then uncomment the jobs you want to be started when the application starts.

-## Containers
+## Running the application.

-`docker` is required to run containerized version of application for local development.
+For local development, it's recommended to use `docker` to run  a containerized version of the application.

+It's also possible to run the run the application with `python -c 'from odin.run import start; start()'`.

+Take care, it is possible for a local version of the application to modify files in s3, if you have permissions and the application is configured that way.

+- Run tests with `pytest tests`
+- Run the formatter with `ruff format .`